AWS Interview Questions

 By default, you can create upto 100 buckets in each of your AWS accounts.

-For secure Amazon EC2 best practices, follow the following steps
+You should follow the following steps

 - Use AWS identity and access management to control access to your AWS resources